Nick-Goorwah/origin/README.md

   <br>
 </h1>

-**Origin** is a set of toolkits that together provide a system for issuance and management of Energy Attribute Certificates (EACs).
+**VEM Modified Origin** is a set of toolkits that together provide a system for issuance and management of Energy Attribute Certificates (EACs).
 This repository is an entry point to Origin systems.
 It has a goal of explaining briefly the whole system and providing you with insight and info where to explore next.

 <p align="center">
   <img src="https://github.com/energywebfoundation/origin/actions/workflows/deploy-master.yml/badge.svg" />